AditiC-android/Speech-To-Text-Visualizer/README.md

+Created as a demonstrative tool to understand the inner-mechanics of speech to text in everyday devices.

+Work Cited:

 Dechant, Andreas, et al. 1609.09633.
 30 Sept.
 2016. arXiv, arxiv.org/pdf/1609.09633.
 Accessed 27 Feb.
 2025.​

 Image of a normal distribution curve.
 All About Circuits, https://www.allaboutcircuits.com/uploads/articles/the-normal-distribution-understanding-probabilities-in-measured-data-rk-aac-image1.jpg.​